 A session for me begins BEFORE the shoot itself with the family completing a questionnaire (I use the Storytelling Questions for Clients – family version and the Personality Worksheet for my family shoots).
 These are a vital piece of my sessions, because they give me an arsenal of things to watch for during a session.
 Having ideas in what to watch for during a session allows me to shoot more from THEIR perspective rather than my own, because my inspiration is truly from their words.
 Of course, I shoot what moves me as well, but I am able to go into any session with confidence when feel like I know them.

 Anastasia is a military mom.
 Richard used to be active duty, but today he is the stay at home dad.
 Right away from Anastasia’s responses, I learned their middle son, Maks, is a momma’s boy.
 This became even more clear as I was shooting just how much he loves his mom!
 On the weekends, they like to get out when they can.
 Around the house, they like to make pancakes, the baby will eat an insane amount of fruit, they do “lay down mommy” and hang out on their mattress in their living room (genius idea when you have 3 young kids, by the way), and make smoothies.
-Not to mention, Anastasia is a TALENTED photographer herself (see here)… not to add any more pressure to the mix (seriously love the color brilliance in her images).
+Not to mention, Anastasia is a TALENTED photographer herself… not to add any more pressure to the mix (seriously love the color brilliance in her images).

 Knowing our arrival was 10 a.m., after breakfast when you have little ones, I suggested they could make smoothies during our time together as a way to bring the family together and engage in case letting everyone simply be caused everyone to focus on the shooting and small audience.
 Let me tell you, they could have easily done without the smoothies and this session would have been successful.
 In fact, 15 minutes into the session, Milana gave me not 1, but 2 beautifully color pictures of a mermaid + rainbow.

 Shooting the 1 Hour Session

 Beyond introductions, the first thing I mentally do is assess the light.
 I watch where it’s coming from, where it’s falling, and the color.
 And we were off!
 All 3 children truly led the session.
 Where they were, parents followed, and I bounced all around between each person in a constant motion.
 They colored, red books, stepped out to their patio trampoline, made smoothies, did their tradition of “lay down mommy,” and simply fell into their role of being them… and yes all within an hour (maybe an hour and 15 tops).

 Homework: Look back at your past 5-10 sessions and note the duration of each shoot.
 What differences do you see?
 Comment below, I’d love to hear about your discoveries.